 C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Required Units Recommended
+Required Recommended

 Total academic units 16+

 English 4

 Mathematics 4

-Science 2+

-Of these, units that must be
+Science Of these, units that must be 2+

-lab

 Foreign language 2+

 Social studies

 History 3

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify) 4